arverma/HindiXlit/README.md

-# Hindi Transliterator
+# Hindi Transliteration Library

-A Python package for Roman to Devanagari (Hindi) transliteration using AI4Bharat's model.
+A Python library for transliterating English text to Hindi using AI4Bharat's model.
+This library provides a simple interface for converting English words to their Hindi (Devanagari) equivalents.

 ## Features

-- Word-level transliteration from Roman to Devanagari
+- Simple and intuitive API
+- Supports both single word and batch transliteration
-- Support for multiple transliteration options (top-k)
+- Returns multiple transliteration candidates
+- CPU-only implementation (no GPU required)
 - Interactive command-line interface
-- Simple Python API
-- CPU-only (no GPU required)

 ## Installation